garethrepton/garethrepton.github.io/_posts/2020-12-01-Partial Application.md

 {% endhighlight %}
 _Example 2_

-The second solution is using something called partial application, and its a bit weird for us OO devs.
+The second solution is using something called partial application, and its a bit weird for us OO developers.

 ## What is partial application?
 Partial application is the act of partially applying a function to create a new function and is allowed in functional languages because they do currying.